mwotil/epaxos-single/README.md

 We use `python3.8` for our analysis scripts, which should have been downloaded when you installed Rabia.

 Note that our latency analysis script requires the numpy package, which you can download using pip.
-We have provided a shell script that will install pip and numpy for python3.8 that can be run with `. download_numpy.py`.
+Both pip and numpy should have been downloaded when you installed Rabia.
+We have also provided a shell script that will install pip and numpy for python3.8 that can be run with `. download_numpy.py`.

 #### Latency and Throughput Analysis
 In your client machine, run `. calculate_throughput_latency.sh`.
 This will run both `latency_analysis.py` and `throughput_analysis.py` using `python3.8`.